Eating nutritious food is important, but it can be tricky to do without spending a lot of money. Study these 52 tips for eating healthy on a budget!

 Many places will let adults order off of the children’s menu.
 You’ll save money and calories when you do!

 By following even just a few of these tips, you may be surprised at how much healthier your body (and bank account) will become.
+Eating healthy on a budget is so much more within your reach than you realize.
 Don’t worry if you don’t tackle all 52 at once; but the more you implement these tips, the faster you will reach your goals.